 Online Master of Education in Secondary Education

 For those who want to teach the 6th-12th grade set, Grand Canyon’s master’s degree in secondary education online could be a great fit.
 It is specifically designed for those who have not yet obtained their initial licensing for teaching.
 Highly focused, this program was designed to create informed and motivational leaders and educators.
 The curriculum requires students to work in real 6th-12th grade classrooms to complete their student teaching credit, which mandates 130 hours of observation followed by 16 weeks of actual hands-on instruction.
 There are frequent start-up dates and no physical on-campus attendance requirements.
-U.S. News ranks GCU as a “Tier 2” Regional University (West) for 2015.
+U.S. News ranks GCU as a “Tier 2” Regional University (West).

 3. Liberty University

 Online Master of Arts in Teaching Secondary Education